QuantaSphere/AI-connection-hub/README.md

 # AI-connection-hub
-This is demo site integarting AI chat and hubspot customer lead gathering information.
+This is demo site integrating AI chat and hubspot customer lead gathering information.
 Other featured will be added to enhanse the usefulness of the page